 Brooklyn born, St. Paul resident.
 Long term teaching experience, adjunct faculty Hamline University, Metro State University, MCAD, High School Art Department Chair.

 Mcknight Foundation Fellowship.
-State Arts Board Grant recipient.
+Two-time State Arts Board Grant recipient.
 Two published books, Ostrich Logic, 2004.
 So Long, Betty and Veronica, 2012

 Editorials: The Internal Affairs of Mr. Invincible.